bleubreeymeow/bleubreeymeow/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+My name is Alris Dai.
 I am an undergraduate physics student from the Chinese University of Hong Kong.
 My field of research is on strongly correlated materials which exhibits unusual phenomena such as high temperature superconductivity.

-🌱 I’m currently learning about strongly correlated phenomena and optimisation algorithms.
+- 🌱 I’m currently learning about strongly correlated phenomena and optimisation algorithms.

-⚡ Fun fact: I have two cats : Tom and Chacha
+- ⚡ Fun fact: I have two cats : Tom and Chacha